Political Science (POLI) | Faculty of Arts

 POLI 2131 3 credits

-Students will examine the politics of the European Union (EU), a regional inter-governmental organization as well as an unprecedented form of governance.
-Students will explore the structure, institutions, and operations of the European Union from the perspective of the individual member states, the EU as a whole, and from the viewpoint of international organizations and non-member states (with particular emphasis on the Canadian perspective).
-Students will also learn about challenges and issues faced by the European Union in the 21st century.
+Students will examine the politics of Europe as well as the European Union (EU), a regional inter-governmental organization and an unprecedented form of governance.
+Students will explore the comparative politics of European nation-states, as well as the structure, institutions, and operations of the European Union.
+Students will also learn about challenges and issues faced by European states and the European Union in the 21st century.

 Level: UG